fscm/lastfm2itunes/README.md

 a [http://last.fm/](last.fm) profile.

-Differences in song titles and the usage of special characters on song names may prevent the script from recognising the songs properly.
+Differences in song titles and the usage of special characters on song names may prevent the script from recognizing the songs properly.

 The script is available on both Ruby and Python.
-Both versions will perform the same tasks however, due to the way that both languages deal with character encoding, normalisation and parameterisation, the results may be different.
+Both versions will perform the same tasks however, due to the way that both languages deal with character encoding, normalization and parameterization, the results may be different.
 Please use the one that produces the best results for your iTunes library.

 ## Getting Started